Learning-Journey-Tcoons1413/Semester-3/Programming in .NET - COMP 10204/Week 5/Class 8.md

 ```

 - **Virtual Method -
 	- Allows for the override of a parent class method when inheriting.
-We can implement the method if we want to, or we don't have to.
+We can implement the method if we want to, but we don't have to.

 	```cs
 		public class Animal